-- at least 75% in funds that have a lower risk and return potential compared to other investments in the Fund.
-This includes government bonds (loans to a government) from developed countries, investment grade corporate bonds (loans to a company) with relatively strong credit ratings (BBB or higher), and cash; - the rest in funds that have a higher return potential compared to other investments in the Fund - but which carry a higher level of risk, such as shares (from both developed and emerging countries) and higher yielding bonds.
-This includes company shares, property shares, and higher yielding bonds such as corporate bonds rated by the leading credit agencies as below investment grade (BB or lower).
+- at least 30% in funds that have a higher return potential (compared to other investments in the Fund) - but which carry a higher level of risk, such as shares (from both developed and emerging countries) and higher yielding bonds.
+This includes company shares, property shares, and higher yielding bonds such as corporate bonds rated by the leading credit agencies as below investment grade (BB or lower); and - the rest in funds that have a lower return potential (compared to other investments in the Fund) - but which carry a lower level of risk.
+This includes government bonds (loans to a government) from developed countries, investment grade corporate bonds (loans to a company) with relatively strong credit ratings (BBB or higher), and cash.

-The split between higher and lower risk investments, and the types of investment (for example, geography and types of bonds) are chosen so that risk (measured by how much the Fund's value fluctuates, known as 'volatility') is expected to remain within the range 2% to 5% per year, measured over five-year periods.
+The split between higher and lower risk investments, and the types of investment (for example, geography and types of bonds) are chosen so that risk (measured by how much the Fund's value fluctuates, known as 'volatility') is expected to remain within the range 30% to 50% of the risk of world stock markets over 10-year periods.
+The Fund uses the MSCI All Countries World Index GBP to represent world stock markets.

 The underlying funds are chosen to implement the desired mix of assets as per the bullet points above.
-Normally at least 80% of the funds (excluding cash or money market funds) that the Fund invests in will be passively managed.
+Normally at least 80% of the funds that the Fund invests in will be passively managed.
 This means that they aim to track the performance of a particular share index or bond index.
 The rest will be actively managed funds - this is where the fund manager chooses individual shares / bonds and as a result returns may be higher (or lower) than the market.

 One way in which the Fund seeks to manage risks and opportunities is via Environmental, Social and Governance (ESG) considerations.
-Where the Investment Adviser feels it is beneficial from a risk or return perspective, and suitable investment options are available, underlying investment funds will be chosen because of their:

-- integration of ESG considerations into stock selection (increasing / decreasing allocation to individual companies based on the ESG scoring process of the index provider / fund manager) - adoption of sustainable investing objectives or policies - positive shareholder engagement policies, and / or - investment in companies providing products and services that support the transition to a low carbon economy.

-The Fund will limit (to no more than 0.5% of the value of the Fund's assets) indirect exposure to companies which:
+Where the Investment Adviser feels it is beneficial from a risk or return perspective, and suitable investment options are available, investments will be chosen because of their integration of ESG considerations into stock selection (increasing / decreasing allocation to individual companies based on the ESG scoring process of the index provider / fund manager), adoption of sustainable investing objectives or policies, positive shareholder engagement policies, and / or investment in companies providing products and services that support the transition to a low carbon economy.
+In addition, the Fund will limit (to no more than 0.5% of the value of the Fund's assets) indirect exposure to companies which:

-- make more than 5% of their earnings from tobacco products, thermal coal or unconventional oil and gas (such as oil sands or shale gas); - are involved in the manufacture of controversial weapons such as cluster munitions or anti-personnel landmines, - or who violate the UN Global Compact principles on human rights, labour, the environment and anti-corruption.
+- make more than 5% of their earnings from tobacco products, thermal coal or unconventional oil and gas (such as oil sands or shale gas); - are involved in the manufacture of controversial weapons such as cluster munitions or anti-personnel landmines; or - who violate the UN Global Compact principles on human rights, labour, the environment and anti-corruption.

-If the Investment Adviser determines that the allocation to the above type of companies is above 0.5% of the value of the Fund's assets, they will reduce exposure to below 0.5%.
-They will do this by selling the underlying funds identified as contributing to the over-exposure, usually within two months.
+If the Investment Adviser determines that the allocation to the above type of companies does exceed 0.5% of the value of the Fund's assets, the Investment Adviser will take action to reduce exposure to below 0.5% (by selling underlying funds identified as contributing to the over-exposure) within a reasonable timeframe, ordinarily within two months.